 Once the chili is boiling, put a lid on the stockpot and reduce the heat to simmer.
 Allow the chili to simmer for 90 minutes, stirring every 20-30 minutes.

 Once the 90 minutes have elapsed, add the apple cider vinegar and remove the bay leaf.
 Allow the chili to cool before eating and then dig in!

-SAVE THIS RECIPE FOR LATER BY PINNING IT TO YOUR FAVORITE PINTEREST BOARD!
+LIKE THIS RECIPE?
+SHARE IT AND SAVE IT TO YOUR FAVORITE PINTEREST BOARD!

 Hi!
 I’m Anna, co-founder of Healthy Habits Reset.
 After managing my own autoimmune diseases using lifestyle, habit, and mindset changes, I now work to teach others how to navigate the treacherous and confusing journey of chronic illness living.
 I firmly believe YOU hold the power to question, think critically, and become your own rock-solid advocate in a world full of unhealthy habits.
 Consider me, and my husband, Frank, your autoimmune disease health coaches.
 Are you ready?!